CLUSTERfoo/clusterfoo-dot-com/content/articles/eigengoogle.markdown

 time).

 > **Scenario**:
-Consider two liquor stores.
-Every month, the first store loses 30% of its customers to the second store, while the second store loses 60% of its customers to the first store.
-The two stores start out with the same number of customers.
-How many customers will each store have after a month?
+Consider two competing websites.
+Every month, the first website loses 30% of its audience to the second website, while the second website loses 60% of its audience to the first.
+>
+> If the two websites start out with 50% of the global audience, how many users will each website have after a month?
 After a year?

 This scenario can be represented as the following system: